anBertoli/go-microservice-project/README.md

 We will implement JSON-over-HTTP adapters for the booking service we defined previously.
 This layer can be modelled using closures (functions returning HTTP handlers) or using a struct whose methods are HTTP handlers themselves.
 The choice is not vital.
-In the Snap Vault project the second approach was followed.
+In the project the second approach was followed.

 Note how, in the following snippet, the workflow defined above is used (decode from request, call the service API, encode and send response).